 Multi-Channel Retailing Examples

 Not every multi-channeling innovation is necessarily done for profit.
 In 2018, lays required for reaching its charitable audiences which the manufacturer of chips hoped to get interacted for helping in Operation Smile which offers surgical care to children around the world that are affected by the cleft condition.
 The aim was to raise $1 million but the question was how to stand out?

 Amid the bustle of Times Square, Lay’s opened a funhouse in New York City where you can find life-size Mr. Potato Head along with celebrity ambassadors Jordin Sparks for laying all groundworks for promoting.
 After this, for nearly two months in-store, the specially packed pack of Lay’s was made available and a certain percentage of every transaction is dedicated towards Operation Smile.

 Challenges to Multi-Channel Retail Marketing

 Multi-channel retailing may not be perfect and presents a whole new set of challenges which include:

-Differentiation of Marketing Channel: When customers are provided with various choices and chances, messaging only is not enough.
-In order to make customer engaged.
-Messaging needs should be tailored which suits the preferences of customers and takes into account different factors such as behavioral, demographic and transactional history.
+When customers are provided with various choices and chances, messaging only is not enough.
+In order to make customers engaged.
+Messaging needs should be tailored which suits the preferences of customers and takes into account different factors such as behavioral, demographic, and transactional history.

-Real Time Stock Management.
-Keeping track of every sales channel can be confusing and time taking activity.
+Keeping track of every sales channel can be a confusing and time-taking activity.
 It is the responsibility of management to make sure the availability of stock through every channel.
-In order to cope up with the situation, a real time stock management is crucial.
+In order to cope up with the situation, real-time stock management is crucial.
 It will help you to keep track of every sale made.